Deletionpedia: Statistics and version 2

-The website was reregistered by a new owner, Kasper Souren, and began operation anew in December 2013.
-As of Feb 2022, it had amassed 91,250 content pages, and 117902 pages in total, with 239,847 edits.
+The website was reregistered by a new owner, Kasper Souren, and operations began anew in December 2013.
+As of February 2022, it had amassed 91,250 content pages, and 117,902 pages in total, with 239,847 edits.
 It had also acquired 4,020 users.

+The site appears to have stopped functioning in February 2023.

 Similar projects

 There are similar projects for other Wikipedia languages, for example PlusPedia in German, PrePedia in Polish, and Wikisage in Dutch.